All Episodes

 Yeah, I don't think I'm going to be around then.

-Well, I think the biggest thing that could happen, the most beneficial, I'm not saying it will happen, I'm saying what would be most beneficial, is if one of the major news media groups, say the New York Times, the Washington Post, the 60 Minutes, really would put the same amount of zeal into blowing the lid off the cosmic watergate as went into blowing it off the political watergate.
+Well, I think the biggest thing that could happen, the most beneficial, I'm not saying it will happen, I'm saying that what would be most beneficial is if one of the major news media groups, say the New York Times, the Washington Post, the 60 Minutes, really would put the same amount of zeal into blowing the lid off the cosmic watergate as went into blowing it off the political watergate.

-If I recall, there was something like 16 people working full-time at the Washington Post.
+And as I recall, there was something like 16 people working full-time at the Washington Post.

-News and World Report, I mean, it's the 50th anniversary of Kenneth Arnold's case, And of the Roswell incident coming up.
+The U.S. News and World Report, I mean, it's the 50th anniversary of Kenneth Arnold's case and of the Roswell incident coming up, so there's UFO mania everywhere.

-The media complain about that Roswell makes commercial contacts in U.S.
+The media complain about Roswell makes commercial contact, it's in U.S. News and World Report.

-And a two-page article, March 31st, let me quote, they say that they're celebrating the 50th anniversary of something that almost certainly never happened.
+And a two-page article, March 31st, let me quote, they say that they're celebrating the 50th anniversary of something that almost certainly never happened, the crash of a flying saucer in Roswell in 1947, into the biggest, most lucrative live event of the summer.

 The gal spent three days down there.